 Roasted Corn and Avocado Salsa

 I love experimenting and creating in the kitchen.
-I knew I wanted to use corn and avocado together, threw together some ingredients that were in the fridge, and out came this amazing salsa!
+I knew I wanted to use corn and avocado together, so I threw together some ingredients that were in the fridge and out came this amazing roasted corn and avocado salsa!
 As in, “oh my goodness, why haven’t I made this before?!”
 Each time I make it, it’s always a little bit different.
 Hot or cold.
 Extra charred or lightly roasted.
 Different amounts of the cauliflower or tomatoes.
 It never fails though, it always seems perfect!

 With corn season finally up and running around here I’ve been fortunate enough to get my hands on some fresh, local, organic corn.
 It’s one of the best summer foods, and it goes great in this salsa.
 It brings that sweetness while still very fresh, and with that avocado, caramelized veggies, juicy tomatoes, and lime!
 Oh my goodness!
 You all seriously need to try this out!